 In general, old-fashioned cottage-garden perennials are the ones to go for, particularly garden herbs-lupins, hollyhocks, scabious, lavender, chives, sage, thyme and rosemary and so on.
 Most are easy to grow and low maintenance so they are well suited to busy modern lifestyles.
 They are also beautiful; a wildlife-friendly garden does not have to be a chaotic mass of nettles and brambles.

 Dave Goulson is Professor of Biological Sciences at the University of Sussex and founder of the Bumblebee Conservation Trust (www.bumblebeeconservation.org).
-Extracted from ‘A Sting in the Tale’, by Dave Goulson, published last month by Jonathan Cape (£16.99)
+Extracted from ‘A Sting in the Tale’, by Dave Goulson, published in 2013 by Jonathan Cape (£16.99)